Couples Therapy

 How I work as a couples therapist and what to expect

-As a couples therapist, I also see myself as a space holder, witness and facilitator.
+As a couples therapist, I see myself as a space holder, witness, and facilitator.

 Witness - The struggles of relationships often stay behind closed doors, or each person may tell a friend or relative their version of why things are a struggle.
 Allowing a couple's therapist to see the bare bones of your relationship is an important way of moving forward.